LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Analysis

 Data analysis offers the user the greatest flexibility to implement their own modules.
-For this reason *MRPAnalysis* contains functions for calculating the following data analyses, which are compatible with class instances of *MRPReading*:
+For this reason, *MRPAnalysis* contains functions for calculating the following data analyses, which are compatible with class instances of *MRPReading*:

 * *std_deviation* - Standard deviation
 * *mean* - Mean value